Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 Airport Taxi

-The regulated luxury airport taxi service that we mentioned above is by far the quickest and most convenient way to get from Abu Dhabi International Airport to anywhere in the city – albeit not the cheapest.
+The regulated luxury airport taxi service that we mentioned above is by far the quickest and most convenient way to get from Abu Dhabi International Airport to anywhere in the city, albeit not the cheapest.

 You can still get a regular taxi from the departures level, though an airport surcharge of AED 20 still applies for using this convenience.
-If you are with a group especially, opt for the larger luxury taxis immediately outside the terminal.
+If you are with a group, especially, opt for the larger luxury taxis immediately outside the terminal.

-(Do not listen to any touts who may operate in the airport offering you a limousine – total rort even if they are considered legitimate operators!)
+(Do not listen to any touts who may operate in the airport offering you a limousine โ total rort even if they are considered legitimate operators!)

-- To Yas Island, you should expect an airport taxi fare of around AED 45 AED ($12 USD), and the journey takes less than 10 minutes.
+- To Yas Island, you should expect an airport taxi fare of around AED 45 ($12 USD), and the journey takes less than 10 minutes.

-- To Saadiyat Island, you should expect an airport taxi fare of around AED 70 AED ($19 USD), and the journey takes around 25 minutes.
+- To Saadiyat Island, you should expect an airport taxi fare of around AED 70 ($19 USD), and the journey takes around 25 minutes.

-- To the Corniche, you should expect an airport taxi fare of around AED 90 AED ($24.50 USD), and the journey takes 30 to 40 minutes depending on if you arrive in peak hour.
+- To the Corniche, you should expect an airport taxi fare of around AED 90 ($24.50 USD), and the journey takes 30 to 40 minutes depending on if you arrive in peak hour.

 The Abu Dhabi Taxi App has a fare calculator to help you judge how much you are going to pay.
-Note, unlike rideshare services, you do not pay through the app; you still pay a taxi driver in cash/card.
-There is no problem in Abu Dhabi with taxi drivers using the meters correctly; they are highly regulated and monitored.
+Note, unlike rideshare services, you do not pay through the app; you still pay a taxi driver in cash/card (unless youโre using YANGO).

 Abu Dhabi Airport Bus

-Use the DARBI app (Google) | Darbi on App Store or check on the DARBI Website for the latest route planning information, as Abu Dhabi bus routes are frequently being updated and improved based on user demand.
+Use the DARBI app (Google) | Darbi on App Store or check on the DARBI Website for the latest route planning information (NB, it is unfortunately far from one of the most intuitive and user-friendly apps!)

 Abu Dhabi Cruise Terminal to Abu Dhabi